 Meanwhile, prepare your pie filling and pour it into the bottom crust.
 Chill in the fridge while you prepare the lattice top.

 Remove the baking sheet with the now-chilled rolled out dough from the fridge and transfer the dough to a work surface.
 For this lattice pie dough design, we will use 18 strips total, one of which is a braid made from 3 smaller strips.
-Using a ruler and a sharp knife, carefully cut the dough into 17 half-inch (½") strips and 3 slightly-less-than-quarter-inch strips (~¼").
+Using a ruler and a sharp knife (or a pastry wheel or pizza cutter), carefully cut the dough into 17 half-inch (½") strips and 3 slightly-less-than-quarter-inch strips (~¼").
 Measure in advance to make sure you've rolled the dough large enough to accommodate that many strips!
 If the dough is oval shaped, orient your ruler so that your strips run down the longest side of the dough.

 If at any time during this process, you feel the dough becoming too warm and soft, pause and place it back into the fridge to chill for 10-15 minutes.
 It will help keep your final lattice design crisp and neat.

 After you have your braid and strips prepared, chill them in the fridge for 10-15 minutes.
 Are you seeing a theme here?
-Cold dough and patience are the best guarantee of a beautifully crisp lattice pie crust.
+Cold dough and patience are the best guarantee of a beautiful lattice pie crust.